 Mentoring is about the needs of the mentee and acquiring the ability to state these is part of the learning process.

 Confidentiality is paramount and information can only be disclosed at the consent of the mentee.
 It is important that both parties give an assurance of confidentiality at the start of the process.
 This will establish and grow trust which is implicit in all successful mentoring relationships.

 Mentoring is not coaching.
 Mentoring relates to the identification and nurturing of potential for the whole person, not a specific skill.
-Mentors take a long term view and ask questions, share insights and experiences rather than instruct.
+Mentors take a long-term view and ask questions, share insights and experiences.
+Generally speaking, they do not instruct.

-Mentoring helps you take control of your career and think strategically about your life.
-It is sometimes said coaching is about the job.
-Mentoring is about your career.
+Mentoring helps you take control and think strategically about your career and life.
+It is sometimes said coaching is about your job, whereas mentoring is about your career.

 Sponsors are advocates within your organisation or industry.
-They may suggest you for a promotion or special project, call in favours or connect you with others who will help with your career progression.
-In recommending you for a position or opportunity they are putting their reputation on the line, so sponsors need to be confident of your performance, loyalty and ambitions.
+They may suggest you for a promotion or special project, call in favours or connect you with others.
+In recommending you for an opportunity they are putting their reputation on the line, so sponsors need to be confident of your performance, loyalty and ambitions.

 Some mentors may become sponsors if they wish.